 Tennis Elbow Treatment – PRP Injections

-by Dr. Bruce Steinberg, Chairman of the Board, Jacksonville Orthopaedic Institute, Jacksonville, Florida
+By: Dr. Bruce Steinberg, Jacksonville Orthopaedic Institute

 Since PRP (platelet-rich plasma) is not covered by insurance, is it worth the out-of-pocket cash expense?

 Tennis elbow is a very common condition which causes pain along the outside portion of the elbow.
 Gripping, should be torquing, pinching and lifting of even light objects such as a coffee cup can become exquisitely painful.
 The lay press has reported on a treatment that has been used for tendinopathies including tennis elbow, PRP (platelet-rich plasma).
 PRP is a technique in which blood is drawn from the patient and spun down extracting the serum portion of the blood that includes the platelets.
 The theory is that this portion of the blood, when injected back into the area of the injured, inflamed tendon, will lead to its healing.
 The question is whether or not this particular treatment is any better than the standard treatment of corticosteroid injection .
 The theory certainly seems to make sense.

 There are many types of reports in medicine when it comes to a treatment and evaluation of a procedure.
 The best peer review scientific reports have not yet proven that PRP works any better than the accepted treatment of corticosteroid injection.
 The studies which doctors most rely upon are those that are performed for a group of patients with the same condition, where both the doctor and the patient are “blinded” to the treatment.
 A “blinded” study means that the doctor and the patient do not know if they are receiving the old treatment of corticosteroids versus a new treatment of PRP.
 Finally, these studies re-evaluate the patients over time to see if one treatment was better than the other.

-Effects of platelet-rich plasma on lateral epicondylitis of the elbow: prospective randomized controlled trial; http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4767828/
+Effects of platelet-rich plasma on lateral epicondylitis of the elbow: prospective randomized controlled trial; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4767828/

 Tennis elbow can be a very frustrating painful condition.
 Patients are even willing to pay for treatments such as PRP, which are not covered by insurance, with out-of-pocket funds.
 It is the job of the physician to review the scientific literature and make recommendations to the patient based on the best studies available.
 While one can certainly seek to undergo PRP treatment, to date there is no evidence that this treatment is better than the standard treatment.
 If further evidence becomes available that should change this opinion, then PRP would become one of the initial treatment options most likely also covered by insurance.

-- To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.
+- Finally, to schedule an appointment for physical or occupational therapy, call 904-858-7045 or visit 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.